highlightjs/highlight.js/README.md

 ## Node.js

 You can use highlight.js with node to highlight content before sending it to the browser.
+Make sure to use the `.value` property to get the formatted html.
+For more info about the returned object refer to the api docs https://highlightjs.readthedocs.io/en/latest/api.html

 ```js